redcartel/node-express-starter-2022/README.md

 # Node Express Starter for 2022

-*"As unopinionated as I could make it"*
+*"A minimally opinionated node & express starter for 2022"*

-A minimal but useful node / express starter template with testing and best practices middleware.
+A minimal but useful node / express starter template with some default middleware and testing.

 It has a small set of features I consider essential and otherwise stays out of your way.
 It should be ready to deploy out of the box, at least for simple deployments.

-A `GET` request to `/` will respond with the value of NODE_ENV or an empty response if the environment is production

-A `POST` request to `/` will echo any json sent in the request body

-`throw {status: 401, message: 'unauthorized'}` or `throw 401` resolve to the specified status.
+## Setup & use:

+Rename .env.sample to .env & Set your configuration and secrets there and then apply them to config.js

 `npm run dev` - run the development server